spineki/spineki.github.io/content/articles/closures_as_iterators.md

 }
 ```

-We thus need a way to adapt our closure interface into a c++ iterable.
+We therefore need a way to adapt our closure interface into a C++ iterable.

 ## Plumbing time!

 ### Iterator

 Let's start by wrapping our closure into an iterator.
-To begin with, we write a type facility to check if a provided value is an optional.
+To begin with, we write a type trait to check if a provided value is an optional.
-This is not mandatory, but it will allow the code to break early if the provided closure does not return an optional.
+This is not mandatory, but it will allow the code to break early if the provided closure does not return an `std::optional`.

 ```cpp
 #include <type_traits>